Rc-W024/VS_DATASET/README.md

 In particular, this repository also contains the code for the validation of the radar micro-motion sensing part in the paper ([`Test_speaker`](https://github.com/Rc-W024/VS_DATASET/blob/main/Test_speaker.m)), which contains the entire process from the raw beat tone signal to the target displacement signal extraction.
 The [raw data](https://github.com/Rc-W024/VS_DATASET/blob/main/Loudspeaker.bin) acquired during the test measurement is also included.

-The code was written and tested using MATLAB R2024b for Microsoft Windows.
+The mmWave radar measured data were recorded by means of a high speed digitizer, which is managed by a **C++** based executable.
+The validation code was written and tested using **MATLAB** *R2024b* for Microsoft Windows.

 ## FYI
 ### Dataset citation